niknak1379/ObsidianNotes/content/05-Project-Docs/Notion Task Manager Integration/Notion Integration Kanban.md

 ## Working on it

-- [ ] add winston for easy logging
+- [ ] 1. [ ] add font sizing to the different priorities and the priority changes as the deadline gets pushed back [[05-Project-Docs/TRMNL Docs/TRMNL Kanban|TRMNL Kanban]]
-- [ ] weekly archive list change
+- [ ] Bug: changing deadlines makes it crash

 ## to Start

-- [ ] 1. [ ] bump up priority everytime the deadline is extended
-	2. [ ] add font sizing to the different priorities and the priority changes as the deadline gets pushed back [[05-Project-Docs/TRMNL Docs/TRMNL Kanban|TRMNL Kanban]]
-- [ ] maybe also resync the database once every week??
-- [ ] maybe also have a custom pushed back deadline for long running tasks, but i would need to put in long running tasks in first before i do this, right now 2 day default should be fine
-- [ ] deleted pages, update DB and delete them from sql
+- [ ] deleted pages, update DB and delete them from sql, sometimes i create shit accidentally, if the eventtype is page deleted delete from DB
-- [ ] Bug: if the task is done, it still puts it in the deadline extension bucket
-- [ ] Bug: weekly archive is not triggering
-- [ ] CICD: use STS instead of manually SSH ing into the instance
+- [ ] CICD: use STS instead of manually SSH ing into the instance, or tailscale, but i wanna use sts to learn